sidev86/Libft/README.md

   </tr>
    <tr>
     <td>toupper</td>
-    <td>Converts the character to its uppercase equivalent if it is a lowercase letter.
-If c is not a lowercase letter, it returns c unchanged.</td>
+    <td>Converts the character to its uppercase equivalent if it is a lowercase letter.<br> If c is not a lowercase letter, it returns c unchanged.</td>
   </tr>
    <tr>
     <td>isalnum</td>